sid12153/financial-risk-disclosure-analysis/README.md

-# Financial Risk & Disclosure Analysis Using Public Filings
+# Financial Risk and Disclosure Q&A from SEC Filings (Strict, Evidence-Grounded)

 Analysts and consultants often need to read long financial filings to understand a company’s risks, regulatory exposure, and forward-looking concerns.
-These documents are dense, repetitive, and time-consuming to analyze, especially when comparing disclosures across reporting periods or companies.
+These documents are dense, repetitive, and time-consuming to analyze, especially when comparing disclosures across companies.

-This project explores how public financial filings such as SEC 10-K and 10-Q reports can be processed and queried in a structured way to support risk and disclosure analysis.
-The system retrieves relevant sections from source documents based on analyst-style questions and produces concise summaries that are explicitly grounded in the underlying text.

-A key focus of this project is reliability rather than generation.
-The system is designed to surface evidence from filings, cite the source of each response, and avoid answering questions when the available documents do not provide sufficient information.
+This project turns SEC filings (10-K and later 10-Q) into a **queryable evidence base**.
+Users ask analyst-style questions, and the system returns concise answers that are explicitly grounded in retrieved excerpts, with chunk-level citations.

+A core goal is **reliability over fluency**: the system is designed to refuse out-of-scope questions and avoid unsupported generation.

+---

-## Current Status (Evidence-First Retrieval)
+## Current Status (Day 13 — Multi-Agent Evidence RAG)

-The current version implements a strict evidence-first retrieval workflow:
+The current version implements a strict evidence-first workflow:

-- filings are parsed from PDFs stored in `data/raw`
+- PDFs are parsed from `data/raw`
-- text is chunked into overlapping segments and saved to `data/processed/chunks.jsonl`
+- Text is chunked and stored in `data/processed/chunks.jsonl`
-- embeddings are generated using `sentence-transformers/all-MiniLM-L6-v2`
+- Embeddings are generated using `sentence-transformers/all-MiniLM-L6-v2`
-- a FAISS vector index is built and stored in `data/processed/embeddings.faiss`
+- A FAISS index is built and stored in `data/processed/embeddings.faiss`
-- the API returns the top retrieved excerpts with chunk-level citations
+- `/ask` runs a **multi-agent workflow** that enforces scope + evidence sufficiency
-- the system refuses to answer if no relevant evidence is retrieved
+- Responses include chunk-level citations and the system refuses when evidence is weak or the question is out-of-scope

-## Guardrails and Monitoring

-- **Refusal threshold**: the API refuses if the top retrieval score is below `MIN_RETRIEVAL_SCORE` (set to 0.60 in the current build).
-- **Evidence-first responses**: answers are produced only from retrieved excerpts and include chunk-level citations.
-- **Query logging**: basic request metadata (question, doc_id, top score, refused flag) is logged to `monitoring/query_log.csv` for debugging and monitoring.
+---

 ## Multi-Agent Workflow (LLM + Retrieval)

-This project uses a multi-agent RAG workflow:
+This project uses a small, production-style multi-agent pipeline to enforce a strict policy.

-1. **Planner Agent (Mistral via Hugging Face Inference API)**
+1) **Planner Agent (Mistral via Hugging Face Inference API)**
-   Classifies intent (in-scope vs out-of-scope) and rewrites the query for retrieval.
+- Classifies intent: in-scope vs out-of-scope
+- Rewrites the question into a retrieval-friendly query
+- Chooses an appropriate `top_k` (bounded)

-2. **Retriever (FAISS)**
+2) **Retriever (FAISS)**
-   Retrieves top-k evidence chunks from indexed filings.
+- Retrieves top-k evidence chunks from indexed filings
+- Returns similarity scores and chunk IDs

-3. **Verifier Agent (Llama via Hugging Face Inference API)**
+3) **Verifier Agent (Llama via Hugging Face Inference API)**
-   Rejects answers when evidence is weak or the question is out-of-scope.
+- Blocks answers when:
+  - question is out-of-scope (stock predictions, trivia, personal preferences, etc.)
+  - retrieval confidence is below threshold
+  - evidence does not cover the requested topic

-4. **Summarizer Agent (Llama via Hugging Face Inference API)**
+4) **Summarizer Agent (Llama via Hugging Face Inference API)**
-   Produces a concise answer grounded only in retrieved evidence, with chunk-level citations.
+- Produces 3–6 bullet points
+- Uses only retrieved evidence
+- Every bullet ends with a citation like `(chunk_id)`

+---

-## Monitoring and Metrics
+## Guardrails and Monitoring (Current)

+- **Retrieval confidence gating**: the API refuses if the top retrieval score is below `MIN_RETRIEVAL_SCORE`.
+- **Scope enforcement**: the Planner/Verifier refuse out-of-scope questions by design.
+- **Evidence-only answers**: the summarizer is instructed to use only evidence excerpts and include chunk citations.
-Requests are logged to `monitoring/query_log.csv` with:
+- **Query logging**: requests are logged to `monitoring/query_log.csv`, including:
-- end-to-end latency (ms)
-- planner/verifier/summarizer latency (ms)
   - top retrieval score
   - refusal outcome
+  - end-to-end latency
+  - planner / retrieval / verifier / summarizer latency breakdown (ms)

-Next: Arize Phoenix tracing for end-to-end observability.
+Planned next: Arize Phoenix tracing for end-to-end observability.

+---

-### Evidence Presentation
+## Evidence Presentation

-Retrieved excerpts are post-processed to improve readability while preserving source fidelity.
+Retrieved excerpts are post-processed for readability while preserving source fidelity.
-Sentence-safe snippet extraction is used to avoid mid-word or mid-sentence starts caused by PDF formatting.
+The UI supports viewing both cleaned excerpts and raw chunk text.

+---

-## Scope and Constraints
+## Scope: What This Can and Cannot Answer

-- The system answers questions using only the indexed filings and does not rely on external financial knowledge.
-- Responses are grounded in retrieved text excerpts and include explicit citations.
-- If relevant evidence cannot be retrieved, the system returns a refusal rather than generating an unsupported answer.
+### In scope (designed to answer)
+- Risk factors and regulatory exposure
+- Capital and liquidity disclosures
+- Resolution planning and TLAC references (when present in evidence)
+- Segment-level metrics and reported figures (when present in evidence)
+- Policy language and compliance-related disclosures explicitly stated in filings

+### Out of scope (designed to refuse)
+- Stock price predictions or “next year” price targets
+- Personal preferences (e.g., “CEO’s favorite food”)
+- Any claim not supported by retrieved filing excerpts

-These constraints are intentional and reflect analyst and compliance-oriented workflows where traceability and evidence are more important than fluent text generation.
+These constraints are intentional and reflect compliance-style workflows where traceability matters more than free-form generation.

+---

 ## Project Structure

-- `api/` – FastAPI backend implementing document ingestion, retrieval, and strict evidence-based responses
+- `api/` – FastAPI backend (retrieval + multi-agent guardrails + strict responses)
+- `api/rag/` – retrieval store, HF LLM client, and multi-agent orchestration
-- `streamlit/` – Streamlit user interface for querying filings and reviewing citations
+- `streamlit/` – Streamlit UI for querying filings and reviewing evidence
-- `data/raw/` – Raw SEC filing PDFs used for the current baseline
+- `data/raw/` – raw SEC filing PDFs (local only)
+- `data/processed/` – chunk store + embeddings + FAISS index
+- `monitoring/` – query logs for debugging and monitoring
-- `architecture.md` – System design and data flow
+- `architecture.md` – system design and data flow
-- `data_sources.md` – Description of source documents and scope
+- `data_sources.md` – documents used and scope

+---

 ## Data Ingestion and Chunking

-Public SEC filings (10-K) are ingested from PDF format and processed through a deterministic chunking pipeline.
-Each filing is extracted using `pdfplumber`, cleaned, and split into overlapping text chunks to support downstream retrieval.
+SEC filings (10-K) are ingested from PDF format and processed through a deterministic chunking pipeline.
+Each filing is extracted using `pdfplumber`, cleaned, and split into overlapping chunks for retrieval.

-For each chunk, the pipeline records:
+Each chunk stores:
 - document identifier
 - company name
 - filing year and type
-- character length
 - deterministic chunk ID

-The current dataset includes:
+- chunk text and length

+Current dataset:
 - Goldman Sachs 2023 10-K (1,789 chunks)
 - JPMorgan Chase 2023 10-K (1,408 chunks)
 - Morgan Stanley 2023 10-K (637 chunks)

 Processed chunks are stored in `data/processed/chunks.jsonl` (3,834 chunks across 3 filings).

+---

 ## How to Run Locally